 As a Windermere agent since 1995, I’ve helped more than 500 individuals and families buy and sell over $750 million in residential property throughout the Greater Seattle area.
 As Managing Broker at Windermere’s Yarrow Bay office, I have the knowledge, experience, and connections to provide my clients with the highest echelon of professional service in the process of buying and selling homes.
 Because nearly all my business comes from past clients, together with their personal referrals of friends, family, and co-workers, I’m able in turn to devote the full focus of my workday to serving clients rather than advertising to the public and otherwise shopping around for new business opportunities.
 If you’re reading this page, it’s most likely because a friend or colleague recommended my services.
 I appreciate the referral, and hope you’ll read on.

 Adding Value for Buyers: Knowledge, Experience, and Fiduciary Trust

 What attributes should a real estate agent possess to add substantive value to the homebuying process…?
-In my view, the following are key: (1) a detailed knowledge of the local housing market garnered from decades of practical experience working in that market; (2) an eye for home design, both in terms of function and aesthetics; (3) an understanding of residential construction and remodeling – methods, materials, best practices, and cost/value analysis; (4) an in-depth experience working with real estate contracts across a wide range of situations, understanding how to structure due diligence processes for the purpose of maximizing opportunity whilst mitigating risk; and (5) a long history of effective advocacy and judicious project management.
+In my view, the following: (1) a detailed knowledge of the local housing market garnered from decades of practical experience working in that market; (2) an eye for home design, both in terms of function and aesthetics; (3) an understanding of residential construction and remodeling – methods, materials, best practices, and cost/value analysis; (4) an in-depth experience working with real estate contracts across a wide range of situations, understanding how to structure due diligence processes for the purpose of maximizing opportunity whilst mitigating risk; and (5) a long history of effective advocacy and judicious project management.